How to Secure MongoDB Managed Database Clusters

 doctl auth init

-4. Finally, add a trusted source with doctl databases firewalls append.
-The basic usage looks like this, but you'll want to read the usage docs for more details:
+4. Finally, run doctl databases firewalls append.
+Basic usage looks like this, but you can read the usage docs for more details:

 doctl databases firewalls append <database-cluster-id> --rule <type>:<value> [flags]